-ART 125 ART HISTORY SURVEY I PREHISTORIC TO GOTHIC
+ART 125 ART HISTORY WORLD SURVEY I PREHISTORIC TO 15TH CENTURY 3 CREDITS (IAI: F2 901)

-This course surveys art and architecture from prehistoric times through the Gothic period.
-Students study artifacts and monuments of many different cultures, including Egypt, Africa, North American Indian, Pre-Columbian Mexico, Greece, Rome, Early Christian, Middle East, Gothic, India, China and Japan.
-Lecture three hours per week.
-This course applies to the IAI General Education Core Curriculum Fine Arts and Humanities package.
+This course surveys art and architecture from prehistory to the 15th century.
+Students study the artifacts and monuments of many different countries and cultures, including: Egypt, Greece, Peru, Ireland, China, Germany, Nigeria, Japan and Iraq.
+At the same time, students will be introduced to art historical analysis and the technologies that were necessary to produce this early art.
+This course applies to the IAI General Education Core Curriculum Fine Arts and Humanities package

-ART 126 ART HISTORY SURVEY II RENAISSANCE AND BAROQUE 3 CREDITS
+ART 126 ART HISTORY WORLD SURVEY II 15TH CENTURY TO MODERN ART 3 CREDITS (IAI: F2 902)